 A bigger meaning behind Scurry’s career night

 One year ago today, Reggie Scurry was lying in his Missouri State dorm room bed recovering from a severe burn he received from a cryotherapy treatment gone wrong.
 Cryotherapy is an alternative to an ice bath, used in an effort to relieve muscle pain, sprains and swelling.
+Furthermore, cryotherapy is actually quite accessible, so maybe you should give it a try next time you are recovering from a big game.
 A new remedy for the team, Scurry, along with his teammate, Abdul Fofana, were in the machine for just a few seconds before the two starting feeling a tingling sensation in their feet.

 In an interview with the Springfield News-Leader last April, Scurry said he was 20 seconds away from permanently losing the mobility in his toes.
 An excruciating recovery that would wake him in the middle of the night due to the blood rushing back into his feet, Scurry can look to Thursday’s performance as a personal victory.